 Low Power Outputs

-Besides the two high power pump outputs, The controller also provides you with two low power General Purpose Outputs (GPOs) whose operation is also fully customizable through their own dedicated 256 point map tables that can vary the duty of each GPO based on engine RPM plus another 0-5V parameter such as boost pressure or a spare analogue voltage.The low power GPOs are pull-to-ground type outputs and are capable continuously sinking up to 1A from each attached load.
+Besides the two high power pump outputs, The controller also provides you with four low power General Purpose Outputs (GPOs) whose operation is also fully customizable through their own dedicated 256 point map tables that can vary the duty of each GPO based on engine RPM plus another 0-5V parameter such as boost pressure or a spare analogue voltage.The low power GPOs are pull-to-ground type outputs and are capable continuously sinking up to 1A from each attached load.
 A typical use for the GPOs is controlling staged injection solenoids or an anti-siphon fluid control solenoid which prevents methanol water mixture siphoning in set-ups where the water methanol pump is mounted below the water methanol tank or where the water methanol nozzles are mounted behind the throttle plate and can leak while exposed to engine vacuum.
 This same solenoid can also be used to restrict fluid flow momentarily before injection allowing the water methanol pump to build line pressure and ensure better atomization of the water methanol mixture when the solenoid opens.

 Another popular use for the GPOs is controlling an additional high-impedance injector.
 This additional injector can provide additional fuel when the user's set-up has outgrown the capabilities of the stock injectors.
 In addition to improving the overall fuel delivery, the additional injector can sometimes help alleviate the problems typically seen in direct injection systems, such as carbon build up.

 Other uses for these outputs are activation (or deactivation) of loads

 such as relays, lamps or LEDs that can be used to control other systems in the

 vehicle or provide visual indication to the driver based on the 256 point table